- How much does the service cost?

 Both the equipment and account fees may be off-set by your earnings credit on your VCB checking account, so that you pay nothing.
-Please contact a Treasury Management sales specialist today at (571) 262-0878.
+Please contact us at (877) 822-5015 for additional information.

 - Workstation: 933MHZ, 256MB RAM, 8MB-Video, USB 2.0 port, keyboard, mouse, 17" color monitor

 - Operating System: Windows 2000, XP or Vista

 - Software: Adobe Acrobat Reader 5.0 or higher

 - Browsers: Microsoft Internet Explorer version 5.5/6.0 or higher, Mozilla Firefox, Netscape, AOL

 - Java plug in: Version 1.4.2 and higher (Sun Microsystems free download)

 - Internet Connectivity: Any broadband or DSL type of Internet Access – 128K or higher.
 Dial-up access can be used but system performance is not guaranteed.
 Dial-up should only be used for back-up